 They had also brought the media with them – with the arrests immediately making the news rounds.
 People who may have been in the closet were outed.
 Everyone who watched the news now knew.

 Over the following weeks, bail applications for the 67 were heard, and accepted, but for a few individuals at a time.
 Although all were eventually released, significant harm was done.
 People were denied legal representation.
 Some lost their jobs while in jail.
 Families rejected those who had been in the closet, and were now outed.

 People were denied legal representation.
 Some lost their jobs while in jail.
 Families rejected those who had been in the closet

 The reactions of some parents at the court were really awful.
 I was the lead lawyer for the defendents and the parents seemed to believe that we were responsible for 'recruiting' their children into homosexuality; that we were spoiling society.

-One parent, who had agreed to be responsible for their child, while they were out on bail, gave me his ID as part of this process and later demanded that I return it to him.
+One parent, who had agreed to be responsible for their child while they were out on bail, gave me his ID as part of this process and later demanded that I return it to him.
 I could not, because it was with the court.
-He became angry and seemed ready to physically attack me.
+He became angry and seemed ready to attack me physically.

 LGBTI people and allies who came to court in solidarity with the people arrested stepped in.
 After a scuffle, court officials ordered the rowdy parents to leave the premises.

 Although they now are out on bail, the children of such parents have sought refuge in shelters.
 Even spending a week in prison can cause psychological trauma, especially if everyone knows your sexual orientation – both inside and outside the jail.

 We didn’t get any reports of torture but we heard a lot about verbal insults and humiliation from the people behind bars.